Pettis, a Republican, was the representative for California's 37th congressional district from 1975 to 1975.

 He was previously the representative for California's 33rd congressional district (1967-1974).

-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Pettis is shown as a purple triangle. (analysis methodology)
+Pettis is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Pettis sponsored bills primarily in these issue areas: